 What is your studio setup?

-Very basic Mac laptop, M-Audio firewire external soundcard, and a small Oxygen midi keyboard.
+Very basic Mac laptop, M-Audio firewire external soundcard, and a small Oxygen MIDI keyboard.
 Having been in NYC and restricted to very small work spaces in studio apartments, I had to really minimize the gear I can use (or rather fit into) the space.
-I have small studio monitors, and also my DJ set up to record samples from vinyl as well, but that’s pretty much it.
+I have small studio monitors and my DJ setup to record samples from vinyl is small as well, but that’s pretty much it.

-Your first mombahton release was a free download (assuming because of heavy sampling).
-Do you think a shift away from a dependence on sampling in the genre will develop as it grows?
+Your first Moombahton release was a free download.
+Do you think a shift away from dependence on sampling in the genre will develop as it grows?

-Definitely.
-In this day and age hardly any one is buying music anyway, so it just seems better to give-away tunes rather than try to clear samples, and re-coup on those costs.
+Definitely, in this day and age, hardly anyone is buying music anyway, so it just seems better to giveaway tunes rather than try to clear samples and recoup those costs.
 Even a top 10 tune on Beatport or Traxsource is not selling very many downloads, so making a profit is really difficult.
 I’d rather post a song for free and allow more people to hear the tunes right away.
-Moving forward, now that the genre is established and respected, I think it’s time to make original moombahton works that are sample free, and that’s what I’m focused on now.
+Moving forward, now that the genre is established and respected, I think it’s time to make original Moombahton works that are sample free, and that’s what I’m focused on now.

 Is that necessary for its financial sustainability?

 Financial stability in the music industry right now is shaky at best.
-However, I do think that original moombahton works are necessary for the genre to grow and be respected by other producers who initially thought it was just a fad.
-It’s already happening right now with official remixes coming out, and I think this year is gonna be HUGE for Moombahton.
+However, I do think that original Moombahton works are necessary for the genre to grow and be respected by other producers who initially thought it was just a fad.
+It’s already happening right now with my official remixes, and I think the Moombahton scene will grow.

 How do you feel about its creative development?

-I think it’s amazing because there really are no rules other than the general BPM be around 108-110.
-People are making tracks that use influences from all types of music – latin, afro, disco, techno, house, rave, dubstep, soul, funk, reggae and more – and that’s what makes it exciting.
-Kids in Canada, Australia, Europe, South America, and all over the US are pumping out tunes and the various styles keep on coming.
+I think it’s amazing because there are really no rules other than the general BPM being around 108-110.
+People are making tracks that use influences from all types of music such as Latin, Afro, Disco, Techno, House, Rave, Dubstep, Soul, Funk, Reggae, and more.
+It’s what makes it exciting.
+Kids in Canada, Australia, Europe, South America, and all over the US are pumping out tunes, and the various styles keep on coming.
 I think it’s these various interpretations of the genre that will keep it fresh and help it to grow.

 Me personally – hell YEAH!
-I’ve always loved reggaeton, particularly the older productions, many of which were at 108 bpms already.
-In the last few years, reggaeton moved toward a slower bling bling auto-tune imitation of main stream hip hop, and that’s ultimately what made it lose popularity in the U.S. I think.
-Moombahton is the dirtier, crazier cousin that reggaeton needed for the last 5 years.
-A lot of producers are now getting into the moombahton game who probably never even listened to reggaeton, but all the original producers of moombahton like Dave Nada, Munchi, Heartbreak, and myself, were HUGE reggaeton fans from the get go.
-Not to mention you have guys like Toy Selectah, who was already making his own hybrid called “raverton”, and I know he is a huge supporter of reggaeton.
-I feel like Moombahton is the defining sound we’ve been waiting for….
+I’ve always loved Reggaeton, particularly the older productions, many of which were at 108 BPM already.
+In the last few years, Reggaeton moved toward a slower bling-bling auto-tune imitation of mainstream Hip-Hop, and that’s ultimately what made it lose popularity in the U.S. I think.
+Moombahton is the dirtier, crazier cousin that Reggaeton needed for the last five years.
+A lot of producers are now getting into the Moombahton game who probably never even listened to Reggaeton, but all the original producers of Moombahton like Dave Nada, Munchi, Heartbreak, and myself were HUGE Reggaeton fans from the get go.
+Not to mention you have guys like Toy Selectah, who are already making a hybrid sound called “Raverton”, and I know he is a huge supporter of Reggaeton.
+I feel like Moombahton is the defining sound we’ve been waiting for…

-When I did my “Hey Hey” Dennis Ferrer edit, that was such a big popular house tune, and almost nobody had even heard of the term moombahton yet.
-I thought there would surely be some haters who thought “you shouldn’t try to remix such a classic, and especially not in a non-house tempo”.
-But to my surprise many guys I highly respect like King Britt were feeling my slowed down edit.
-In fact I sent my remix to Dennis’ label Objectivity, and they loved it!
-Because of their open mindedness, my remix got cleared officially, and will be coming out on Mad Decent’s “Blow Your Head” moombahton compilation in May.
-To me – that’s huge respect for the genre.
-And you gotta remember that moombahton has that same four on the four pumping kick drum like house music, and it makes people DANCE.
+When I did my “Hey Hey” Dennis Ferrer edit, that was such a big popular House tune, and almost nobody had even heard of the term Moombahton yet.
+I thought there would surely be some haters who thought “you shouldn’t try to remix such a classic, and especially not in a non-house tempo.”
+But to my surprise, many guys I highly respect like King Britt were feeling my slowed down edit.
+In fact, I sent my remix to Dennis’ label Objectivity, and they loved it!
+Because of their open-mindedness, my remix got cleared officially.
+It is out on Mad Decent’s “Blow Your Head” Moombahton compilation.
+That’s huge respect for the genre to me.
+You gotta remember that Moombahton has that same four on the four pumping kick drum like House music, and it makes people DANCE.
 House guys are lovers of dance, so they respect, if at the very least, the crowd moving power of this new genre.
-When I make a moombahton edit of a house tune, I’m doing it because I already love the original song, and it’s sort of my way of paying homage to the artist.
+When I make a Moombahton edit of a House tune, I’m doing it because I already love the original song, and it’s sort of my way of paying homage to the artist.
 As with anything new, you’re always gonna have haters, but in the end, haters just fuel the creative fire that makes us all aspire to make better and better tunes.

-Lately I’ve been doing quite a few exclusive moombahton sets.
-At SXSW this year I played strictly moombahton sets at both the Peligrosa party and the Megaton showcase.
-And Dave Nada and I started a party called Moombahton Massive where all the DJs are moombahton producers and we play only that all night.
+Lately, I’ve been doing quite a few exclusive Moombahton sets.
+At SXSW, I played strictly Moombahton sets at both the Peligrosa party and the Megaton showcase.
+Also, Dave Nada and I started a party called Moombahton Massive where all the DJs are Moombahton producers, and we play only that all night.
 The response has been incredible!